 - bacon for garnish (don’t judge!)

-I’ve never been one to enjoy bacon in, on, or near my desserts (gasp!), but this one was screaming for a delicate sprinkling of it.
-It’s perfect.
+I’ve never been one to enjoy bacon in, on, or near my desserts (gasp!), but this one seemed to be calling for a delicate sprinkling of it.

-I hope you every last scoop of this delectable Grilled Corn Ice Cream recipe!
+I hope you every last scoop of this delectable Sweet Grilled Corn Ice Cream recipe!

-At the same restaurant, Matt’s in the Market, I also got my inspiration for my Compressed Watermelon Salad (pictured below).
+At the same restaurant, Matt’s in the Market, I also got my inspiration for my Compressed Watermelon Salad (pictured below) — another fabulous summer treat.

 - Cinnamon Ice Cream